stackbitsales/twin-cities-makeup-0e0bd/content/pages/faq.md

           \*\*All parking or valet charges are to be paid by the bride PER artist/stylist that is required for wedding day services.
-      - question: When should the consultation be booked?
-How far in advance?
+      - question: Is all travel included in the rates?
         answer: >-
           The consultations are done about 5-6 weeks prior to the wedding day and are held at Lisa’s studio.
 Consultations are done Monday-Friday